Data Centers in Fort Wayne

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts: Data centers in Fort Wayne are positioned to serve the region's strong manufacturing, logistics, and healthcare sectors.
-This proximity enables low-latency access for local business operations that require reliable infrastructure.
+Proximity To Key Business Districts: Data centers in Fort Wayne are positioned to support the region's strong manufacturing, logistics, healthcare, and defense industries.
+This proximity enables low-latency connectivity for local enterprise operations.

-Tax Advantage For Data Centers: Indiana offers a significant tax advantage through a sales and use tax exemption on qualifying data center equipment and energy consumption.
-This incentive directly reduces both the initial capital investment and ongoing operational expenses for data center operators and their tenants.
+Tax Advantage For Data Centers: Indiana provides a significant sales and use tax exemption on the purchase of qualifying data center equipment and energy consumption.
+This incentive directly reduces the capital and operational expenses associated with building and running a data center.

 Natural Disaster Risk

-Fort Wayne has a moderate natural disaster risk profile, with a FEMA National Risk Index score of 35.35 out of 100, as of September 2025.
-The location is free from hurricane, wildfire, and major seismic threats.
-The primary risks are atmospheric and include tornadoes, strong winds, winter weather, and hail.
+Fort Wayne has a moderate natural disaster risk profile, with a FEMA National Risk Index score of 35.35 out of 100 as of September 2025.
+The location is insulated from seismic, hurricane, and wildfire threats that affect other US regions.